STOP KILLING US: Disability Day of Mourning(#Disabled Lives Matter #DDOM) (2015)

 Yazmin Payne, disabled transwoman murdered by her partner

-London McCabe, murdered by his mother
+London McCabe, autistic child murdered by his mother

 "Their stories are often riddled with patronization and condescending opinions from reporters...